 For a more artistic approach, take a class at the Florence Thomas Art School located in downtown West Jefferson.
 Stop in and visit their gallery with items by local artists.

-Just 8 miles away in West Jefferson, there are several great restaurants, some of our favorites include The Hotel Tavern, Boondocks Brewery, Smokey Mountain Barbeque, Black Jack's Pub, Sweet and Savory Bakery, Havana Cafe, and the Loghouse at Smithy's Cafe.
+Just 10 miles away in West Jefferson, there are several great restaurants, one of our favorites is New River Brewery, they offer both a "smokehouse" restaurant and a brewery tasting room a few blocks away.
+The Hotel Tavern, Boondocks Brewery, Plaza del Sol, Smokey Mountain Barbeque, Black Jack's Pub, Sweet and Savory Bakery, Thong Summit, Havana Cafe, and the Loghouse at Smithy's Cafe are all located in West Jefferson as well.

 We are in a great area surrounded by wonderful breweries, cideries and wineries.
-In nearby West Jefferson, you can visit Boondocks Brewery and New River Brewery.
+In nearby West Jefferson, you can visit Boondocks Brewery, New River Brewery and Old Barn Winery.
 A quick jaunt to Lansing takes you to Molly Chomper Cidery, one of our favorites!

 Also nearby are: Thistle Meadows Winery, Banner Elk Winery, Grandfather Vineyard and Winery, Abingdon Vineyard, Jones Von Drehle, Mt.
 Richie Winery & Ciderworks, Elkin Creek Vineyard, and Raffaldini Vineyards.